Classrooms that Integrate and Connect

 - envision each leaving/graduating class (or entering class) adopting a classroom to "decorate" with the above features, creating their legacy in the school and so that each classroom will be unique

-- potential for aquarium, terrarium, insectarium or aviary in each classroom
+- potential for an aquarium, terrarium, insectarium or aviary in each classroom

 - potential for a mini "living system" or living wall in each classroom